 In February 1998, we received a demand letter from Dr. Joe Glickman, Jr., one of our associates, stating that we had, among other things, breached various contracts, agreements and promises.
 Dr. Glickman stated an intention to pursue these claims in the United States District Court for Montana.
 In March 1998, we started arbitration proceedings against Dr. Glickman individually and as trustee of the Dr. Joe Glickman, Jr. Phyto Trust d/b/a/ Alotek, for the recovery of funds and the cancellation of associate positions claimed by Alotek.
-Dr. Joe Glickman, Jr. Phyto Trust d/b/a Alotek and Mannatech have settled Dr. Glickman's lawsuit.
-The settlement of this lawsuit will not have a material effect on our business, profitability or growth prospects.
+The arbitration is currently pending while the American Arbitration Association decides whether to waive or delay payment of Dr. Glickman's arbitration fee as he has requested.
+We believe that Alotek's claims are without value and have asked the arbitrator to make a legal decision.
+We also believe that we have valid defenses to all claims made by Alotek.
+Nevertheless, a decision against the company in this matter would hurt our business, profitability, growth prospects and ready cash.